BOX (NYSE:BOX) Hits New 12-Month High at $27.86

-Several research firms recently commented on BOX.
-Berenberg Bank increased their target price on BOX from $30.00 to $34.00 and gave the company a “buy” rating in a report on Thursday, December 2nd.
-Raymond James upped their price objective on shares of BOX from $29.00 to $30.00 and gave the company an “outperform” rating in a research note on Wednesday, December 1st.
-KeyCorp upped their price objective on shares of BOX from $29.00 to $30.00 and gave the company an “overweight” rating in a research note on Wednesday, December 1st.
-Craig Hallum upped their price objective on shares of BOX from $31.00 to $38.00 and gave the company a “buy” rating in a research note on Wednesday, December 1st.
-Finally, Zacks Investment Research downgraded shares of BOX from a “buy” rating to a “hold” rating and set a $27.00 target price for the company. in a research note on Tuesday, November 16th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $28.60.
+A number of equities analysts have weighed in on BOX shares.
+JMP Securities upgraded shares of BOX from a “market perform” rating to an “outperform” rating and set a $32.00 price target on the stock in a report on Monday, September 27th.
+Berenberg Bank lifted their target price on shares of BOX from $30.00 to $34.00 and gave the company a “buy” rating in a report on Thursday, December 2nd.
+Zacks Investment Research lowered shares of BOX from a “buy” rating to a “hold” rating and set a $27.00 target price on the stock. in a report on Tuesday, November 16th.
+KeyCorp lifted their target price on shares of BOX from $29.00 to $30.00 and gave the company an “overweight” rating in a report on Wednesday, December 1st.
+Finally, Morgan Stanley lifted their target price on shares of BOX from $29.00 to $30.00 and gave the company an “equal weight” rating in a report on Wednesday, December 1st.
+One equities research analyst has rated the stock with a sell rating, three have given a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $28.60.

 A number of hedge funds have recently bought and sold shares of BOX.
 Qube Research & Technologies Ltd bought a new stake in shares of BOX during the 2nd quarter worth $517,000.
-Renaissance Technologies LLC boosted its holdings in shares of BOX by 127.5% during the 2nd quarter.
-Renaissance Technologies LLC now owns 1,046,200 shares of the software maker’s stock worth $26,730,000 after buying an additional 586,300 shares during the period.
+Renaissance Technologies LLC raised its stake in BOX by 127.5% during the 2nd quarter.
+Renaissance Technologies LLC now owns 1,046,200 shares of the software maker’s stock valued at $26,730,000 after purchasing an additional 586,300 shares during the last quarter.
 CAPROCK Group Inc. acquired a new position in BOX during the 2nd quarter valued at $220,000.
 Burney Co. acquired a new position in BOX during the 2nd quarter valued at $840,000.
 Finally, Geode Capital Management LLC raised its stake in BOX by 25.5% during the 2nd quarter.
 Geode Capital Management LLC now owns 3,459,447 shares of the software maker’s stock valued at $88,388,000 after purchasing an additional 703,086 shares during the last quarter.
 79.85% of the stock is owned by institutional investors.

 About BOX (NYSE:BOX)